digime/hiring-test-ios/README.md

 Please also include your name in the repository description so that we know whose code we're looking at.

-After we have considered your submission you may be asked to discuss your solution over a zoom call.
+After we have considered your submission you may be asked to discuss your solution over a Zoom call.

 Best of luck and we look forward to speaking with you soon!